theron-wang/otr4j/README.md

 - Use security manager and policy files to prevent reflective access to `net.java.otr4j.crypto` and subpackages:
   The architectural constraint prescribes that all sensitive cryptographic material is concentrated in `net.java.otr4j.crypto`.
 Secrets are encapsulated, but reflection would still allow access and extraction of this sensitive data.

+# Limitations

+* _otr4j supports message lengths up to 2^31._
+  Message sizes in OTR are defined as 4-byte _unsigned_.
+Due to Java's signed integer types, this implementation currently uses a signed integer.
+Therefore, the highest bit of the message length is interpreted as sign bit.
+Lengths over 2^31 are unsupported.
+* _otr4j assumes message injections onto the (chat) network always succeed._
+  It is expected that message injection always succeeds.
+There is no way to signal that it failed and otr4j does not have any countermeasures in case it fails.
+(This may be added as a feature, but is currently not under consideration.)

 # Contributing / Help needed

 Please open an issue to discuss contributions early.
 As OTRv4 is still in draft and work on otr4j is active, things might change quickly.